hoanganhduc/hoanganhduc.github.io/teaching/VNU-HUS/2025/winter/MAT1206E/index.md

 ## Weeks 8-9

-In-class time is used for students to work on their mini-projects
+In-class time is used for students to work on their mini-projects.

 ## Weeks 10-14

-Mini-project presentations and evaluations
+Mini-project presentations and evaluations.
+See [here]({% link teaching/VNU-HUS/2025/winter/MAT1206E/mini-projects.md %}) for more information.

--->

 -----